Venue for Uncontested Divorce in Georgia:

 It is completely irrelevant where the parties actually got married for purposes of venue for uncontested divorce.
 What is important is where the parties reside when the divorce is filed with the court.

 As part of our service in representing divorce clients is to make sure that the divorce is filed in the correct venue (county).
 If you are not sure where your divorce should be filed, just ask any experienced divorce attorney.
-Just call our office at (770) 794-3220 or (912) 215-7677 to discuss your concerns about venue in your divorce or any other issues in your uncontested divorce.
+Just call our office at (855) 353-4727 to discuss your concerns about venue in your divorce or any other issues in your uncontested divorce in Georgia.